static-frame/static-frame/README.rst

 >>> data = sf.Frame.from_csv(sf.WWW.from_file('https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'), columns_depth=0)

 We can use ``head()`` to view the first rows.
-Notice that StaticFrame's default display make it very clear what type of Frame, Index, and NumPy datatypes are present.
+Notice that StaticFrame's default display makes it very clear what type of Frame, Index, and NumPy datatypes are present.

 >>> data.head()
 <Frame>